tezizzm/DotNetCoreWorkshop/Exercises/Exercise #1 Database Connectors/instructions.md

 2. Navigate to the newly created directory using the following command: `cd bootcamp-webapi`

+    ***In the bootcamp-webapi folder run the following command: `dotnet new globaljson --sdk-version 2.2.402`.
+This command will add a global.json file with our configured SDK version to our application root.
+By adding this file this will ensure the entire group is on a consistent version of the dotnet SDK.***

 3. Use the Dotnet CLI to scaffold a basic Web API application with the following command: `dotnet new webapi`.
 This will create a new application with name bootcamp-webapi.  **Note the project will take the name of the folder that the command is run from unless given a specific name**

 4. Now utilize the Dotnet CLI to add nuget packages to your project.
 Nuget is the .NET package manager for managing external libraries.
 Each command will update your project file (ending in .csproj) with the package name and version.
 When restoring and publishing your project these packages will be downloaded on to the target machine.
 More information about Nuget can be found [here](https://www.nuget.org/)